All Episodes

 And they feel like they're getting that.

-Nobody keeps records like that when they do.
+Nobody keeps records like that.

 No question.

-Uh next week's, you know, tally.
+Next week's, you know, tally.

 But I think hurting small children is also a pretty big deal.